 Find out more about the Ring of Brodgar, the Standing Stones of Stenness and the rest of Orkney’s rich heritage.

-There are also a number of excavation projects ongoing throughout the summer in Orkney that welcome visitors – all the details are in our blog.
+There are also a number of excavation projects ongoing throughout Orkney during the summer in 2019 that welcome visitors – all the details are in our blog.

 The Digital Orkney project has been part financed by the Scottish Government and the European Community Orkney LEADER 2014-2020 Programme.